University-managed Research Facilities

 Solving logistics issues

-Housed in UNT’s Business Leadership Building, the Complex Logistics Systems Laboratory offers interactive logistics simulations, business intelligence, data visualization and complex logistics systems modeling, including 3D modeling.
+Housed in UNT’s Business Leadership Building, the Jim McNatt Institute for Logistics Research offers interactive logistics simulations, business intelligence, data visualization and complex logistics systems modeling, including 3D modeling.
 It allows faculty and students to partner with logistics companies to engage in applied research that could help companies more efficiently manage the distribution of goods and services and cut costs.

 Located in the heart of campus, TALON is a high-performance supercomputing facility that provides a tenfold increase in computational power by featuring high-speed networks, advanced software and storage to facilitate advanced computational processing across disciplines and industries.
 More than 400 researchers have used it to expand their reach in computational-based research analysis.